mendix/docs/content/releasenotes/mobile/native-template.md

 **Release date: August 1st, 2019**

-Official release of the Native Template with support for Mendix Studio Pro 8.0
+* This is the official release of the Native Template with support for Mendix Studio Pro 8.0